-My friend Charlie Quirk, a brand strategist, says, “The best creatives of any flavor realize it’s not about them, but service to the client’s biz.”
+My friend Charlie Quirk, a brand strategist at Google, says, “The best creatives of any flavor realize it’s not about them, but service to the client’s biz.”
 He’s a problem solver working in communications.
 That’s what we aspire to be.

 Better Creative Is the Means to An Important End

-The good news for Bonehook is the work we provide is an efficient and affordable means to our customer’s desired ends—more customers, more voters, more members and more advocates.
+The good news for Bonehook’s customers is the work we provide is an efficient and affordable means to their desired ends—more customers, more voters, more members and/or more advocates.